-It is often said that we are a reflection of the company that we keep.
-Are you proud of the person who looks back at you in mirror when you get up in the morning?
-We are ultimately responsible for our own actions and the perspective that we embrace our lives with, but our inner circle does have a strong influence over us whether we recognize it or not.
-The popular number that you hear everyone talk about is the 5 people that you spend the most of your time with.
-I agree with this and I am here to tell you that this is real and this does have a massive impact on your experience as you move towards you goals.
+People say that you are a reflection of the company that we keep.
+When you get up in the morning, are you proud of the person looking back at you in the mirror?
+We are ultimately responsible for our actions and our perspectives.
+But our inner circle does have a strong influence over us all whether we recognize it or not.
+The popular number that you hear everyone talk about is 5.
+Who are the 5 people that you spend the most of your time with?
+These 5 people make up your inner circle.
+These people hold great influence over you!
+I completely agree with this.
+And I am here to tell you that this does have a massive impact on your journey as you move towards your goals.

 Find people who are doing the things that you also want to be doing.
 Look for people who are more successful than you and learn their habits and the factors that contribute to their success.
 Emulate them and challenge yourself to grow and in turn, they may grow from you as well.
 None of this is a secret or difficult to execute, but it does require actual EFFORT!
 Do not allow yourself to become a victim of “over analysis paralysis” and just do this for yourself!
 The sooner you do this simple exercise, the sooner you will know if you need to make some adjustments with the team in your corner.
 Once you are surrounded with the right players, your personal growing conditions will be optimal.